waleed-kotib/VC_Proj/README.txt

     There are a few additional README files, README-sounds, README-resources, which may be helpful if you want to do customization.

-Non-latin character sets:

-    On Macintosh with a "Chinese Language Kit" it is possible to write chinese, at least does it look as chinese to me.
-But you need to import the correct font from the Preference menu.
-Be sure that all connected remote clients also have this font on their system; I don't think it needs to be imported.
-Probably any "Language Kit" should work.

 Translations: